connorslade/sdr-workshop/projects/fm-project/README.md

 ## Testing it Out

-Now, if you run your script by pressing the play button VS Code, you should see it count op for `RECORD_TIME` seconds then exit, leaving an `output.wav`.
+Now, if you run your script by pressing the play button VS Code, you should see it count up for `RECORD_TIME` seconds then exit, leaving an `output.wav`.
 If you play the WAV file, you *should* be able to hear the music being broadcast.

-If something is not working, you can take a look at [my implementation](fm-decode.py) or ask someone for help.